-Competitors in our efforts to develop small molecule protein degraders therapies for patients, include, but are not limited to, Arvinas, Inc., C4 Therapeutics, Inc., Foghorn Therapeutics, Inc. Nurix Therapeutics, Inc., and Vividion Therapeutics, Inc., each of which is in preclinical development.
-Further, several large pharmaceutical companies have disclosed preclinical investments in this field.
+Competitors in our efforts to develop small molecule protein degraders therapies for patients, include, but are not limited to, Arvinas, Inc., C4 Therapeutics, Inc., Foghorn Therapeutics and Inc. Nurix Therapeutics, Inc., some of which have entered clinical development.
+Further, several large pharmaceutical companies have disclosed preclinical and clinical investments in this field.
 Our competitors will also include companies that are or will be developing other targeted protein degradation methods as well as small molecule, antibody, or gene therapies for the same indications that we are targeting.
-In addition to the competitors we face in developing small molecule protein degraders, we will also face competition in the indications we expect to pursue with our IRAK4, IRAKIMiD and STAT3 programs.
+In addition to the competitors we face in developing small molecule protein degraders, we will also face competition in the indications we expect to pursue with our IRAK4, IRAKIMiD, STAT3 and MDM2 programs.
 Many of these indications already have approved standards of care which may include more traditional therapeutic modalities.
 In order to compete effectively with these existing therapies, we will need to demonstrate that our protein degrader therapies are favorable to existing therapeutics.